travis-ci/travis-ci/docs/notes/build_tasks.md

 and at least one Build::Task but can own many tasks, depending on its configuration.
 It can also be rejected based on the configuration.

-A Build::Group has the following states:
+A Build has the following states:

 * created
 * configured